Ephys Link

 specific API and manage the available/visible manipulators.

-3. Specific Manipulator Instances
+3. Manipulator Instances

 To help with manipulator management, each in vivo manipulator can be instantiated as a manipulator class specific to the platform.
 This class encapsulates details and implementations specific to an instance of a manipulator such as its ID, position, and movement queue.
 Certain API’s such as the Sensapex uMp API return a manipulator object which can be stored in the manipulator instance class.